 After leaving the environment that he has been entrenched in for an unknowable number of hours his system experience a kind of shock upon seeing something so opposite from what he had grown used to.
 The landscape he views inspires in him a change in the way he sees the battlefield.

-In the last section of the poem the narrator speaks on the importance of dying a hero’s death and the emotions associated with not finding one’s purpose.
+In the last section of the poem, the narrator speaks of the importance of dying a hero’s death and the emotions associated with not finding one’s purpose.